GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 velveth velvet_31 31 -shortPaired -fastq -separate ../B4546_1.fastq ../B4546_2.fastq
 ```
 ##### Flags for ```velveth```
-- ```velvet_31``` is the file name for the dictionary
+- ```velvet_31``` is the name for the directory
-- ```-shortpaired``` is the type of reads we are using
+- ```-shortpaired``` is the type of reads we are using (short and paired-end reads)
 - ```-fastq``` is read type file
-- ```-separate```  read1 and read2 are in separate files.
-Might be a useless flag
+- ```-separate```  indicated paired-end reads are in separate files.
+(Might be a useless flag, and only needed for older versions)

 ### Step 2 (velvetg):
 ```
 velvetg velvet_31 -cov_cutoff auto
 ```
 ##### Flags for ```velvetg```
-- ```velvet_31``` is the file name for the dictionary
+- ```velvet_31``` is the name for the directory
 - ```-cov_cutoff auto``` is the coverage cutoff value.
 We have it set to auto
-##### ```-exp_cov auto``` is the expercted coveregae (**EDIT**)
+##### ```-exp_cov auto``` is the expected coveregae (**EDIT**)

 ## Velvetoptimiser workshop
-Now we want to optomize our velvet runs using Velvetoptimiser.
-It searches a supplied hash value range (k-mer size) for the optimum, estimates the expected coverage and then searches for the optimum coverage cutoff.
+Now we want to optimize our velvet runs using Velvetoptimiser.
+It searches a supplied hash value range (k-mer size) for the optimum size, estimates the expected coverage and then searches for the optimum coverage cutoff.
 It does this by performing many runs of Velvet.

 #### But first we need to merge the two fastq files together as velvetoptimizer will only takes this single merged file as input
-We want each read paired with the one directly above or the one directly below
+We want each read is paired with the one directly above or the one directly below

-To merge the two fastq files that we have, we will use the ```shufflereads_fastq.pl```, a command that is included with Velvet
+To merge the two fastq files together, we will use the ```shufflereads_fastq.pl```, a command that is included with Velvet
 ######  (```shufflereads_fasta.pl``` if your files are in fasta format)

 The format is
 ```
 shuffleReads_fastq.pl [reads_1.fastq] [reads_2.fq] [merged_output.fastq]
 ```
-For out results, imput the following script
+For our workshop, input in the following script
 ```
 /usr/local/velvet/velvet_1.2.10/contrib/shuffleSequences_fasta/shuffleSequences_fastq.pl B4546_1s.fastq B4546_2s.fastq merged.fastq
 ```

-#### In addition to the VelvetOptimiser function, two flags are necessary.
+#### In addition to the VelvetOptimiser script, two flags are necessary.
 The flags require their parameter string to be encased with either '' or ""
 - ```-d [directory_name]``` will create a directory for our output files
-- ```-f {[-file_format][-read_type] filename}``` contains similar information to the velveth function
+- ```-f {[-file_format][-read_type] filename}``` is just the input line you would have put into velveth

 #### Some details on Velvetoptimiser
-- The optimisation function used for k-mer choice default 'n50' but this can be changed with the flag ```--optFuncKmer```
+- The optimisation function used for k-mer choice is by default using 'n50' but this can be changed with the flag ```--optFuncKmer```
-- This time we are just using default range of hash values (or k-mer) to try of 19 to 31, with the steps being 2 (the program is trying to find the most optimal hash size)
+- This time we are just using the default range of hash values (or k-mer), which are set at strating hash value of 19, end hash value of 31, and the steps in the hash search being 2 (this program will use all these values to try and find the most optimal hash size)
  	-  In our workshop, the optimal hash value was determined to be 25
-- The flag ```-shortPaired``` represents that illumina paired end reads are used
+- The flag ```-shortPaired``` represents that illumina paired-end reads are used
-- coverage cutoff can also be set automatically to half the length weighted median contig coverage depth.
-Although you may wish to optimise this parameter in further iterations, this option allows you to quickly obtain a decent assembly in your first run

-### to run Velvetoptimiser using the merged file we created we will use the following script
+### Now to run Velvetoptimiser on the merged file we created, we will use the following script
 ```
 /usr/local/velvet/velvet_1.2.10/contrib/VelvetOptimiser-2.2.4/VelvetOptimiser.pl -d 'velvet' -f '-fastq -shortPaired merged.fastq'
 ```